saidvandeklundert/notes/C/extend_python/README.md

 ```

 When you run `python setup.py build`, the package will be built into a 'build' subdir and python will not import this file 'automatically' when it starts.

+# Some FYIs

+On Windows, you will find an 'include' directory where Python is installed.
+On my system for instance, it was `C:\Python39\include`.
+Pointing your IDE to this directory makes coding easier.

+On a Linux system, you might need to install the `python-dev` package.

 # Links relevant to the article: